cloudfoundry-attic/lattice-release/ltc/README.md

 ## Setup:

-Download the appropriate binary for your architecture.
-These link to the *latest* release of `ltc`.
-For a specific release version visit the [releases](https://github.com/cloudfoundry-incubator/lattice/releases) page.
-The latest unstable build is available below.
+Download the appropriate bundle for your architecture.
+Stable versions can be found on the [GitHub Releases](https://github.com/cloudfoundry-incubator/lattice/releases) page.
+Nightly builds can be found [here](https://lattice.s3.amazonaws.com/nightly/index.html).

 Here's how to access the `ltc` binary inside the Lattice bundle.
 You can copy this file to some folder in your `$PATH`.